 MICHIGAN ENVIRONMENTAL CRIMES PROJECT: Students working on this project are creating a searchable database about all pollution prosecutions investigated by the U.S. Environmental Protection Agency (EPA) that resulted in criminal charges from 2005-2012.
 The database is the first comprehensive empirical study of criminal enforcement under the pollution prevention laws and will facilitate research and analysis about environmental crimes.
 Research results will be published and shared with Congress, the U.S. Department of Justice, and the EPA.
 Faculty Sponsor: David Uhlmann, firstname.lastname@example.org

 CIVIL RIGHTS LITIGATION CLEARINGHOUSE: This website, at http://clearinghouse.net, collects documents and information from civil rights cases in over a dozen case categories ranging from jail and prison conditions to same-sex marriage to deinstitutionalization.
 It is used by scholars, teachers, students, policymakers, advocates, and the public, to facilitate greater understanding of civil rights litigation.
+Some students work on the development of the Clearinghouse itself; others on developing civil rights teaching materials for high school students.
 Faculty Sponsor: Margo Schlanger, email@example.com

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 University of Michigan.
 All images property of Michigan Law